KennethGrace/dynconf_light/README.md

-# dynconf_light
+# DYNCONF: Light
-Dynamic Network Configuration: Light Version
+Dynamic Network Configuration

 Dynconf is used to automate the configuration and gathering of data from network devices over SSH.
 Dynconf has the basic functionality to run as only a configuration renderer.